scipion-em/docs/docs/developer/tutorials/creating-tests-for-template-calculator.rst

     **BaseTest**.
 The validation has to check if the result obtained is different to the result of the operation specified by the test in a quantity lower or equal than a tolerance of 1e-6.

-*Note 1*: do not hesitate to write as many auxiliary methods for code centralization.
+.. note:: do not hesitate to write as many auxiliary methods for code centralization.

-*Note 2*: it is recommended to create a file constants.py inside the plugin and declare there the operation names for the calculator.
+.. note:: it is recommended to create a file constants.py inside the plugin and declare there the operation names for
+          the calculator.

 Executing the tests
 ===================